leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 To quote from Rob and Johan's paper, "Witt vectors have a reputation among mathematicians of being forbidding and impenetrable."
 And indeed this was our experience in multiple ways.
 Not only was it difficult to learn to work with Witt vectors; what's more, this barrier to entry means that there are few elementary expositions of mathematical subjects (such as isocrystals) that depend on them.
-We couldn't find the one-dimensional case, worked through as above, written down anywhere.
+We couldn't find the one-dimensional isocrystal classification, worked through as above, written down anywhere.

-It's a cliche to say that the name "proof assistant" is a misnomer.
+It's a cliché to say that the name "proof assistant" is a misnomer.
 Usually, formalizing a mathematical result is strictly harder than understanding it in the traditional way, and the computer just gets in the way.
 But we had the opposite experience proving this theorem.
 Working out the details of this argument on paper was difficult, and we were rarely sure that we were understanding a given statement correctly, or even that it was well formed.
 Seeing the confirmation from Lean that a theorem statement typechecked---and the back and forth with the system to write a type-correct statement---greatly helped us understand the mathematics.

 And the proof-checking helped too.
 We mentioned above a wrinkle when proving the "multiplication lemma": some coefficients of the polynomial we were interested in vanish in characteristic $p$, so we had to work first with integer polynomials and later, after canceling a power of $p$, interpret them in the field $k$.
 This subtlety escaped us the first time around!